abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 * Aria2 script allow to change the parallel (concurrent) downloads
 to do so, edit the script prior downloading and change set "parallel=1"

+## Proofing Tools

+* Installing proofing tools require using Office Deployment Tool Setup.exe with simple configuration xml file

+* The generator script will create this configuration file (one per architecture)

+* When you execute downloading script (Aria2, Wget, or cURL), it will move the config file(s) into the downloaded "Office" folder

+* Then, to install the proofing tools, run command prompt as administrator, and execute the following command as example:
+Setup.exe /configure config_file.xml

+replace config_file.xml with the complete path for the config file inside Office folder

+## Credits

+* Creator       : @abbodi1406
+* Special Thanks: @ratzlefatz / OfficeRTool

+___
+## Deprecated Note:

 * Downloading from plain text links will require to move and arrange the files in this similar directory hierarchy:

 C2R_Insiders